amussey/emojipacks/README.md

 *Still having issues?
 Create an issue [here](https://github.com/amussey/emojipacks-python/issues/new).*

 *Enjoyed this project?
-Serious props for the initial legwork from it's creator.
+Serious props for the initial legwork from its creator.
 Check out his [blog](http://blog.andyjiang.com) for more*.

 ## License (MIT)